KearneyDevs/data-driven-forms/README.md

 ];
 ```

-This is pretty straight forward, from here would then map out our FormInput component based on the array of inputs.
+This is pretty straight forward, from here I would then map out the FormInput component based on the array of inputs.

 ```js
 {